Did you know that hiring managers only spend an average of 7.4 seconds glancing at your resume?

 Why this works: This summary immediately mentions the “8+ years of experience,” providing a sense of the candidate’s career depth.
 Highlighting specific brands and quantifying accomplishments (“increased customer engagement by 20 percent”) emphasizes the applicant’s expertise in the field.

-Learn the top 10 skills required for a graphic design job in 2023.
+Learn the top 10 skills required for a graphic design job.

 Bad example: